OPR-1000: APR1000

 A variant incorporating a number of advanced features from the larger APR-1400 design, named the APR1000, has been designed for European use.
 It was certified as compliant by the European Utility Requirements (EUR) organisation in March 2023.
 The assessment was requested in November 2019, and the assessment started in February 2021.
 It will still require design approval in each country it is used in.

+KHNP is in an intellectual property legal dispute with Westinghouse, which claims Westinghouse technology is incorporated in the APR1000 design, while KHNP claims the APR1000 is an independently developed design.